Many different types of Communication Professionals support deaf people; it can be difficult to know exactly what they do or how they work.

 Specialist Support Professionals are usually recommended when assessing Deaf students.

 This professional works in a tailored way to support the individual’s needs and their personal learning style.

-An SSP will work with a deaf student on planning their workload, structuring assignments, support access to research sources, support preparation for assignments and provide the HEI with specific advice on making adjustments aimed at the disability team and teaching staff.
+An SSP will work with a deaf student on planning their workload, structuring assignments, supporting access to research sources, supporting preparation for assignments and providing the HEI with specific advice on making adjustments aimed at the disability team and teaching staff.